 - The first boot will take time to load.

 Finally!
-This is how you can download and install Samsung Firmware without Odin and without using PC.
+This is how you can download and install Samsung Firmware without Odin and without using a PC.
 If you face any difficulty while going through this process, then kindly comment below.
 Thank you!